 Being able to provide low-cost international shipping to backers is a great offer for any crowdfunding campaign, but it takes a lot of preparation to ensure the process is as smooth as possible.

 Even though shipping can eat into campaign funds, de Brun says it’s a worthwhile tradeoff.
-According to BackerKit data, 38 per cent of backers reside outside of the United States.
+According to BackerKit data, 38 percent of backers reside outside of the United States.
 “It’s a benefit we provide as a brand,” de Brun says.
 “We’re trying to lower the barriers to access.
-Kickstarter and e-commerce in general have lowered that barrier a fair amount, so we try to do as much as we can.”
+Kickstarter and e-commerce, in general, have lowered that barrier a fair amount, so we try to do as much as we can.”

 Returns and Lost Packages